 Technically, you're already two weeks pregnant when you conceive, explain Heidi Murkoff and Sharon Mazel in their book "What To Expect When You're Expecting."
 This is because you conceive about two weeks after the start of your last menstrual period, and pregnancy is dated from the first day of your last period.
 The early pregnancy period during which you'll start to show symptoms, therefore, is from about three to six weeks gestational age, or one to four weeks after conception.

 Reason for Symptoms

-It's very typical for pregnant women to feel quite hungry, notes Dr. Miriam Stoppard in her book "Conception, Pregnancy and Birth."
+It's very typical for pregnant people to feel quite hungry, notes Dr. Miriam Stoppard in her book "Conception, Pregnancy and Birth."
 Typically, however, the hunger strikes closer to the start of the second trimester than the start of the first.
-Most women--though not all--have either no appetite changes or else experience reduced appetite in the first few weeks of pregnancy, as their hormone levels adjust.
+Most people--though not all--have either no appetite changes or else experience reduced appetite in the first few weeks of pregnancy, as their hormone levels adjust.

 If you're experiencing significant hunger in the complete absence of other signs of pregnancy, it's not likely that you're pregnant.
 There are many other reasons that you might be more hungry than usual.
-For instance, some women find that their appetite increases around the time that they're expecting a menstrual period.
-Dr. Stoppard, however, notes that all women respond differently to pregnancy, meaning that just because most women don't feel much hungrier right away doesn't mean you can't.
+For instance, some people find that their appetite increases around the time that they're expecting a menstrual period.
+Dr. Stoppard, however, notes that all people respond differently to pregnancy, meaning that just because most people don't feel much hungrier right away doesn't mean you can't.

 What To Do